Queen has been at the epicentre of rock history since their formation in 1970.

 They are due to tour the UK and Europe in 2022.

-Here, we’ll be looking at some of the top 20 tracks by Queen based on chart history and popularity polls, with a couple of *slightly* lesser known numbers thrown in for good measure!
+Here, we’ll be looking at the best Queen songs based on chart history and popularity polls, with a couple of *slightly* lesser known numbers thrown in for good measure!

 20. Crazy Little Thing Called Love